top of page

 IN W O N D E R L A N D

-Aside from my main project, I also collaborated briefly with my classmate Izzy on her psychedelic Alice in Wonderland tea party event, which was a really exciting experience.
+Aside from my main project, I also collaborated briefly with my classmate Izzy on her psychedelic Alice in Wonderland tea party event, which was really exciting.
 I volunteered as one of the performers, playing the Cheshire Cat, which ended up being my way of celebrating Halloween and dressing up properly for the first time.
 I really enjoyed acting and making people feel uncomfortable for an hour, and I didn’t expect the outfit to come together as well as it did.
-I design a poster to support the event and potentially sell for a bit of income which due to time didnt happen, next motnh I might try again.
-Overall, it was a greatexperience, and working with Izzy again reminded me of what a cool collaborator she is, having worked together throughout the course and on Boomtown.
+I design a poster to support the event and potentially sell for a bit of income.
+Overall, it was a great experience, and working with Izzy again reminded me of what an amazing collaborator and talented mad genius she is; having worked together throughout the course and on Boomtown.
 I’m excited to see what she creates next for her project.

 T H E S T O R Y